 An Alternative – Enterprise HCI

 A solution to the data protection problem may be to borrow some ideas from the traditional dedicated architectures of the past.
 A traditional architecture with a dedicated compute layer and a dedicated storage layer meant that for storage traffic, each node had direct access, via a dedicated network, to the storage system.
 That storage system also had dedicated processors that managed the system and provided data services.
 The problem was that it was a dedicated architecture requiring all data to move across the network.

 An Enterprise-HCI solution leverages internal storage, typically flash, to store the most active portion of a virtual machine’s data.
 It would then store a copy of this data, plus older data, on a centralized storage system.
 The centralized storage system handles all of the data protection responsibilities.
 With this design in place, most of a VM’s read activity would be from flash drives located on the node it is on, eliminating network traffic and better optimizing flash performance.

 The internal flash capacity is not wasted with data protection responsibilities, which are handled by the shared storage appliance.
 The only network IO is writes to the VM, which are sent to both the internal flash in the node and to the centralized storage system.
 Depending on the workload, the design can decrease network traffic by 50% or more.

 When a VM migration is needed the VM moves to a new node, accessing its data from the shared storage appliance until a local copy of the most active data is built.

 Data protection is just one design consideration to take into account.
-In our upcoming webinar, “Considering Hyperconverged for Your Enterprise?
+In our on demand webinar, “Considering Hyperconverged for Your Enterprise?
 Three Key Questions to Ask“, we will detail these considerations: